Marie-Françoise Bougaran

-Marie-Françoise Bougaran (4 September 1850–1875) was a French spree killer who, between 12 and 25 November 1865, murdered three children of a family she worked for as a maid.
+Marie-Françoise Bougaran (4 September 1850–1875) was a French serial killer who, between 12 and 26 November 1865, murdered three children of a family she worked for as a maid.
 In each case, she forced the children to swallow excrement, broke their limbs, and finally murdered them via suffocation or cutting the veins of their necks with a knife.
 After attempting to murder a fourth child, she was arrested, and later sentenced to 20 years imprisonment.
 In 1875, she died at the age of 24.

 Early life

 Marie-Françoise Bougaran was born on 4 September 1850 in Plabennec, France.
-When she was five-years-old, her mother died.
-Five years later, her dad, little brother, and half-brother passed away.
+When she was five years old, her mother died.
+Five years later, her father, little brother, and half-brother died.
 Afterwards, she was adopted by her uncle, but they did not get along well.
 Because of this, Bougaran was sent to work as a servant for her cousin, Gabrielle Bougaran, who managed an inn in Lesneven with her husband.
 Soon after her arrival, she began to suffer from dizziness, tinnitus, migraines, genital pain, and homicidal thoughts.
 Gabrielle, who saw Bougaran as a thief and liar, sent her to work as a maid for another family.